proinsias/proinsias.github.io/_posts/2017/2017-02-02-Tmux-Kill-session.md

 ---
 layout: single
-title: 'Tmux: Kill The Current Session'
+title: "Tmux: Kill The Current Session"
 excerpt: Using kill-session
 date: 2017-02-02
 last_modified_at: 2023-04-26 13:22:37